Have you ever re-read your resume just before sending it out, wondering whether it is the best it can be?

 8. Physical location

 Consider whether the position will require you to relocate or result in a commute that is considerably longer than what you are accustomed to.
 If you will be expected to work in a part of town that has a bad reputation, be present to what that might mean for your safety and daily routines.

 Three tips for getting the most out of sample job descriptions.

 2. Try the job descriptions on for size.
 Will you actually enjoy doing this job on a day-to-day basis?
-Every position comes with a certain amount of tasks that you would rather not do, and most jobs have moments that are frustrating, boring or emotionally challenging.
+Every position comes with a certain amount of responsibilities and tasks that you would rather not do, and most jobs have moments that are frustrating, boring or emotionally challenging.
 Focus on the big picture, and ask yourself whether the job will allow you the right degree of autonomy, control, creativity and opportunities for growth.
 Define the mix of attributes and characteristics that are most important to you, and choose accordingly.

 3. Connect with people in the role you are considering or directly above it.
 LinkedIn can prove to be an excellent source of introductions and connections for professional networking and research.
 The insights and feedback from individuals who have personal experience with the role you are considering can boost your confidence and help you prepare for the interview.

 A bonus benefit of sample job descriptions.

 There is one other benefit of reviewing sample job descriptions that is often left out of consideration.
 Reading them can give you the right words and focus points to describe your current job during the interview.
 It can also highlight how your past experience has prepared you for the challenges of the new position.
 By presenting your past work history in a way that logically supports your next step, you can tell a more compelling personal story, better connect with the hiring manager and touch on the right success factors.